When was the first concurrent enrollment program accredited by NACEP?

 Before submitting the Intent to Apply, a college must join NACEP as a postsecondary institutional member.
-Annual postsecondary membership fees are $495.
-In addition to annual membership fees, there is a $100 Accreditation Intent Filing Fee and a $400 Accreditation Application Processing Fee.
+Annual postsecondary membership fees are $560.
+In addition to annual membership fees, there is an Accreditation Intent Filing Fee and an Accreditation Application Processing Fee.

 How often do programs need to renew their accreditation?
 Is the renewal process different than the application process?

 NACEP accreditation is valid for seven academic years.
 Programs must apply for re-accreditation six years after earning accreditation to maintain continuous accreditation.
 The renewal process is the same as the process for initial accreditation.

 What happens if an application for accreditation isn’t successful?